bud1purwanto/Go-Learn-Android-FIREBASE/README.md

 WEAKNESS:
 1. Notification only from Server Side (Firebase Cloud Messaging)
-2. There are notification from client to client
+2. There are no notification from client to client

 ADMIN
 Email     : budi.purwanto15@gmail.com